This pastina soup recipe is one of my favorite comfort foods.

 - If you have leftover parmesan rind, don’t throw it away; add it while cooking the pastina.

-Finish it off with some grated cheese.
+Finish off the dish with some grated cheese.

 Storage